peeringdb/docs/docs/release_notes/index.md

 | [#667 - Fix use autocomplete fields in the admincom controlpanel to speed up loading times](https://github.com/peeringdb/peeringdb/issues/667) | This is a bug fix and is only relevant for the PeeringDB Admin Committee. |

 **Notes:**
-[#519 Make spelling of traffic levels consistent](https://github.com/peeringdb/peeringdb/issues/519) is also planned to be added to beta.peeringdb.com in April 2020 however it will NOT be released in the immediate next release (2.20.0).
-This is in order to allow more time for API users for awareness and testing.
-It will be added to a future May/June release.